If you just want to try out Baserow on your local computer, it is best to start the

 $ cd ~/baserow-demo $ git clone email@example.com:bramw/baserow.git Cloning into 'baserow'... ... $ cd baserow

-Now that we have our copy and we moved inside the newly created
+Now that we have our copy of the repo and have changed directories to the newly

 $ docker network create baserow_demo_default $ docker-compose -f docker-compose.demo.yml up Building backend ...
 Starting baserow_db_1 ... done Starting baserow_mjml_1 ... done Starting backend ... done Starting web-frontend ... done

-Once everything has finished and you can visit http://localhost:3000 in your browser and you should be redirected to the login screen.
-Via here you can create a new account and start using the software.
+Once everything has finished, you can visit http://localhost:3000 in your browser and you should be redirected to the login screen.
+From here you can create a new account and start using the software.

 I strongly discourage running these images in production.
 These are just for demo purposes only.